ehartung/cloudcrane/README.md

 ## How to use Cloudcrane

-1. Create ECS cluster in your AWS account
-2. Deploy Docker image of your application to AWS ECR
+1. Deploy Docker image of your application to AWS ECR
-3. Clone this repository and install Cloudcrane on your machine
+2. Clone this repository and install Cloudcrane on your machine

         $ sudo python3 setup.py install

-4. Create a Cloudcrane configuration file for your application (see example.yaml)
-5. Create SSH key pair for your application
+3. Create SSH key pair for your ECS cluster

-        $ aws ec2 create-key-pair --key-name my-app-ssh
+        $ aws ec2 create-key-pair --key-name ecs-ssh

+4. Create ECS cluster in your AWS account

+        $ cloudcrane cluster --ami='<AMI_ID>' create

+5. Create a Cloudcrane configuration file for your application (see example.yaml)
 6. Deploy your application to your AWS account

-        $ cloudcrane create --application=my-app --version=1 --parameters=example.yaml
+        $ cloudcrane service --application=my-app --version=1 --parameters=example.yaml deploy

-## List active CloudFormation stacks

-        $ cloudcrane list

 ## Delete CloudFormation stack

-        $ cloudcrane delete --application=my-app --version=1
+        $ cloudcrane cluster delete

 ## Connect to your Docker container
 For connecting via SSH, add port 22 to security group first, then: